inspec/inspec/docs/resources/aws_vpc.md

 To test properties of all or multiple VPCs, use the `aws_vpcs` resource.

 A VPC is a networking construct that provides an isolated environment.
 A VPC is contained in a geographic region, but spans availability zones in that region.
-Within a VPC, you may have multiple subnets, internet gateways, and other networking resources.
-Computing resources such as EC2 instances reside on subnets within the VPC.
+A VPC may have multiple subnets, internet gateways, and other networking resources.
+Computing resources--such as EC2 instances--reside on subnets within the VPC.

 Each VPC is uniquely identified by its VPC ID.
 In addition, each VPC has a non-unique CIDR IP Address range (such as 10.0.0.0/16) which it manages.

 Every AWS account has at least one VPC, the "default" VPC, in every region.